The Central Enigma of Consciousness

 central enigma, which the terms present to us.
 Mind conjures up a plethora of concepts from minding i.e.

-language based reasoning, mindfulness or focused concentration, to absent-,
+based reasoning, mindfulness or focused concentration, to absent-, clear- or

-clear- or small- mindedness to the mindless blunders many of us consciously
+small- mindedness to the mindless blunders many of us consciously make, despite

-make, despite ourselves.
-Consciousness can mean everything from the root
+ourselves.
+Consciousness can mean everything from the root capacity to have

-capacity to have subjective experiences at all, through awake alertness, as
+subjective experiences at all, through awake alertness, as opposed to the

-opposed to the slumber, or coma, of unconsciousness, through the fuzzy boundary
+slumber, or coma, of unconsciousness, through the fuzzy boundary between

-between subconscious or unconscious processing that accompanies conscious
+subconscious or unconscious processing that accompanies conscious cognition, to

 Wikipedia